General Theory of Static Response for Markov Jump Processes

-where the l.h.s. is the sum of local sensitivities which are bounded by \cref{eq:sensitivity-local-bound}.
-Therefore, \cref{eq:sensitivity-local-bound,eq:relation-local} show that if exactly $N_{c}$ local sensitives are saturated, then the other ones must be zero.
-We will illustrate \cref{eq:relation-local} with an example in the application to physics section.
+Since the l.h.s. is the sum of local scaled responses which are bounded by \cref{eq:scaled-local-bound}, \cref{eq:relation-local} show that if exactly $N_{c}$ local sensitives are saturated, then the other ones must be zero.
+This will be illustrated later in \cref{fig:QD}.